A Contaminated Injection Can Increase the Severity of Your Illness

 The symptoms of a contaminated injection are not always distinguishable from common illnesses such as the flu, but the results could be catastrophic.
 An infected or contaminated drug could lead to an adverse reaction in your body, causing long-term never damage, paralysis or sepsis, commonly referred to as blood poisoning.
 If you experience tenderness or soreness in your muscles or joints, or find that the injection site has swelled, or that you’ve developed a rash anywhere on your body, you should immediately call a doctor.

 If the injection was indeed contaminated, your next step should be to call us.
-The attorneys of Plaxen & Adler, P.A. understand exactly how serious a contaminated injection is, and what your next steps should be.
+The attorneys of Plaxen Adler Muncy, P.A. understand exactly how serious a contaminated injection is, and what your next steps should be.
 We have medical experts and resources at our disposal to help us with your case, and we make home and hospital visits for incapacitated clients.
 We have successfully resolved cases involving contaminated injections for our clients, adding to our reputation as Maryland’s premier personal injury law firm.
 We are confident in our ability to offer you compassionate guidance and superior counsel about your legal options.

 Protect yourself with the assistance of a trusted legal authority in Maryland